Continuous User Interviews

 Continuous user interviews allow you to discover opportunities, pain points, risks, and other customer feedback that can lead to new ideas or product iterations (or stop a bad product decision in its tracks).

-As Laura Carroll, Sr. Design Manager at Medium, says in her article on implementing continuous user research
+As Laura Carroll, Sr. Design Manager, says in her article on implementing continuous user research

 “[Continuous research—as opposed to a traditional study approach—] creates a deeper understanding of users by creating more space for open dialogue than a study focused on a specific feature or problem area would.”